Date of Graduation

 The Olympia oyster is a native foundation species whose presence improves the water quality and biodiversity of the entire ecosystem.
 Therefore, Olympia oyster restoration requires immediate consideration, and this document provides those first needed steps towards restoration.

 Gibson, Carolyn M., "Management Recommendations for Restoration of the Degraded Olympia Oyster, Ostrea lurida Carpenter 1864 in Tomales Bay, CA" (2015).
-Master's Projects.
+Master's Projects and Capstones.
 129.